Logo comprising brand text and hand-drawn dog's face and cat's face

 Who's Your Mate?

 Who's Your Mate?
-Pet News™ doesn't use cookies or trackers and doesn't sell people's data.
+Pet News® doesn't use cookies or trackers and doesn't sell people's data.

 For more information, read Who's Your Mate?
-Pet News™'s privacy policy page.
+Pet News®'s privacy policy page.

 About, and the story in a name...

-The muse was no more instantly amenable to him than me, and off he went.
+The muse was no more at his beck and call than mine, and off he went.

-It wasn't too long after, I remember it as hours rather than days, he was back, predictably by which time I was eating my tea or dinner depending on your latitude.
+It wasn't long after, I remember it as hours rather than days, he was back, by which time I was eating my tea or dinner depending on your latitude.

-He gazed at me imploringly: a face of doleful, practised vulnerability with subtle notes of indignation.
+He looked at me imploringly: a face of doleful, practised vulnerability with subtle notes of indignation.

 It's a face that pet owners, particularly dog owners will know well, it's a face that says, "Come on, who's your mate?
 I'm your mate, and it would be good for us both - fair and just even - if you could share some morsel from your plate."